ej-shafran/mongorepl/README.md

 ## Customization

-There's no hidden code - the entirety of the operation happens within `bin/main.js` (and inside the `scripts` directory for the different scripts).
+There's no hidden code - the entirety of the operation happens within `implementation/bin/main.js` (and inside the `implementation/scripts` directory for the different scripts).
 You're more than welcome to take a look if something bothers you and simply change it!